aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/barcode-basics/adding-barcode-to-pdf-document/_index.md

 ## Step 1: Set Up Your Java Project

 Create a new Java project in your preferred IDE (IntelliJ IDEA, Eclipse, NetBeans, etc.).
-Add the downloaded **Aspose.BarCode.jar** (and its dependencies) to your project’s build path.
+Add the downloaded **Aspose.BarCode.jar** and its dependencies to the project’s build path.
 This ensures the compiler can locate the classes referenced above.

 ## Step 2: Generate Barcode Image – *how to add barcode*